CrewNestCrewNest

 Spreadsheets don't remind you to follow up.
 They don't alert you when an invoice is overdue.
 They don't flag customers who haven't booked in six months.
 This passive approach to customer management creates revenue leaks:

-- Lost repeat business: Customers forget about you between seasons.
-Without automated re-engagement, you lose 20-30% of potential repeat revenue.
+• Lost repeat business: Customers forget about you between seasons.
+With no automated re-engagement, that recurring revenue quietly walks.

 Error Costs